neville-portfolio/carbon-footprint-calculator/README.md

 - **User testing** conducted via interactive prototypes
 - **Manual and exploratory testing** during implementation
 - Final product met both **core** and **extended** requirements

+---

+## 📷 Screenshots

+![Homepage]
+_The homepage for users, providing an overview of their activity. _

+![Activity Tracking]
+_The activity tracking page where users input their activity data._

+![Results Page]
+_Summary of carbon footprint calculations._

+---

+## 📹 Demo Video

+[!Demo Video]
+_Click the image to watch a demo showcasing the main features and user flow._